 - LLC vs. corporation: Corporations are a tax designation available to LLCs (a legal entity).
 LLCs that elect to be taxed as C corporations pay corporate taxes.
 LLCs that elect to be taxed as S corporations (or as sole proprietorships or partnerships) remain pass-through entities and do not pay corporate taxes.

-An LLC can be an advantageous entity type for some businesses, especially for those who want liability protection for their personal assets.
+An LLC can be an advantageous business structure for small businesses, especially those seeking liability protection for their personal assets.
 However, it’s important to carefully review and choose taxation options; while there are benefits, such as protection of your personal assets, there are also some trade-offs to consider, like startup costs and more complicated taxes.